marczych/marczych.github.io/projects/index.md

 [Business Team] came to life when [Business Time] and [SpaceTeam] came together.
 This is a web based cooperative game that involves telling your teammates to complete certain tasks before the time runs out.
 This was written using [Node.js] and [socket.io].
+The playable game can be found at <http://businessteamgame.com>.

 [GitHub]: https://github.com/marczych